rdiaz02/what_genotype_next/README.md

 **biol-data-plots** Plots in manuscript and supplementary material for the output from the analyses on the cancer data sets.

-**Schill-MHN** Code to obtain transition matrices from the output of Schill et al., 2020, MHN method.
-Since there is no license in the original repository (https://github.com/RudiSchill/MHN) we have not included the code here.
-To run our scripts, you should get a copy of the code, and place it under Shcill-MHN/MHN (without creating a new subdirectory).
+**Schill-MHN** Code from Schill et al., for MHN plus additional code for us to obtain transition matrices.
+Since there is no license in the original repository (https://github.com/RudiSchill/MHN) we have not provided it.
+The code should be left under Shcill-MHN/MHN (without creating a new subdirectory).
+A README.txt further explains the files and functions under this directory.

 **CBN-with-bug-fix-and-likelihood** A directory that contains the